Redesigning an Inefficient Document Management System

 Project Overview

-This case study focuses on redesigning the system to improve efficiency and usability, especially for older employees who struggle with technology and find the interface cumbersome.
+This case study focuses on redesigning the system to improve efficiency and usability, especially for older employees who struggle with technology and find the interface difficult to use.

 Background